darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 ## Conclusion

-I hope it gives you idea at how clone method has to work.
+I hope it gives you idea at how clone() method has to work.

-Array, Function properties are not illustrated but process is the same.
+Array, Function properties are not illustrated but process is similar.

-Lodash handle circular dependency as well during clone process.
+Note that Lodash handles circular dependency as well during clone process.

-Based on that, you can imagine the same solution for equal() method.
+Based on that, you can guess how equal() Lodash method works.

 You can also edit this article by pressing edit button.